rayct/zet/docs/102/README.md

 Save and exit the text editor (press `CTRL + X`, then `Y`, and finally `ENTER`).

-Step 5: Refresh the environment variables
+Step 6: Refresh the environment variables (same as before)

 To apply the changes without having to log out and log back in, run the following command in the terminal: